 However, you shouldn’t always compare your performance to that of the industry standard.
 Start by setting goals and measuring your performance against them.

-10 Customer retention KPIs and metrics to measure retention
+10 Customer retention metrics to measure retention

-Retention KPI #1 Customer retention rate
+Customer retention KPI #1: Customer retention rate

 To calculate the customer retention rate, you need to calculate the number of customers at the end of the period minus the number of new customers acquired during the period, and divide that number by the total number of customers at the start of the period and multiply by 100 to get your retention rate.